 Many other clinical trials are underway, often for rare conditions.

 In Europe, a treatment for something called lipoprotein lipase deficiency -- a disorder in which a person can’t break down fat molecules -- became the first approved gene therapy in 2012.
-Another one that treats severe combined immune deficiency (you may know it as the “bubble boy” disease) may soon be available in Europe.
+Another one that treats severe combined immune deficiency (you may know it as the “bubble boy” disease) is available in Europe.

 Promising results in experiments have also been reported for other conditions, including:

 - Muscular dystrophy

 Is It Safe?

 Safety is one of the top priorities in clinical trials.
 In the case of gene therapy, these studies clearly helped.